MichaelCurrin/auto-commit-msg/shell/README.md

 ## Autofill scripts

-These integrate with the JS scripts in this project, as an alternative to VS Code so I can use it any terminal and in other IDEs with terminals.
-And if I stop using VS Code completely I can keep the core use at least in a terminal.
+These are shell scripts to integrate with the JS scripts in this project, as an alternative to using, VS Code so I can use it any terminal and in other IDEs with their terminals.
+And if I stop using VS Code completely I can keep using the core at least in a terminal.

 - [autofill-hook.sh](autofill-hook.sh)
 - [autofill.sh](autofill.sh)

-They are not complete but work as a POC for using the core logic outside project outside of VS Code as git hook.
+They are not complete but work as a POC for using the core logic outside project outside of VS Code as Git hook.

 ### Dev notes

-Remember to compile before running this script to get the latest changes.
+Remember to **compile** before running this script to get the latest changes.

 #### Purpose

-This script should be used as **alternative** to using VS Code itself to handle your commit messages, as VS Code does not support a hook properly when going through the UI box (it **ignores** any message you type in and uses its own generated message from the hook).
+This script should be used as an **alternative** to using VS Code itself to handle your commit messages, as VS Code does not support a hook properly when going through the UI box (it actually **ignores** any message you type in and uses its own generated message from the hook).

 But, if you don't use it as an actual hook, there is an alternative flow that doesn't mess with VS Code.
-You can use the other script and set up a git alias (which can be used across projects without setting a hook even).
+You can use the other script and set up a Git alias (which can be used across projects without setting a hook even).

 e.g.